-The directors have paid a dividend of \$10m (2021: \$10m) during the financial year.
+The directors have elected not to pay a dividend during the financial year (2022: \$10m).

 Insurance and indemnity

 Standard UK maintains liability insurance for its directors and officers, which is renewed on an annual basis.
 Standard UK also indemnifies its directors through its constitutional documents.